7171 N Pennsylvania St, Indianapolis, IN 46240

 Wednesdays: Lunch & Field Trips 9 am – 1 pm

-On Wednesdays, the order of activities is different due to the extended day.
+On Wednesdays, the order of activities is slightly modified due to the extended day.
 The children bring their lunches and eat together.
-These days often include field trips.
-Field trips are a great way to extend in-class learning and fit in well with our hands-on learning philosophy.
-They typically occur twice a month.
-Examples of trips are a fall creek stomp and winter hike, Indianapolis Museum of Art-both inside and out, and Theatre performances.
+These days often include field trips, which are a great way to extend in-class learning and fit in well with our hands-on learning philosophy.
+Field trips occur throughout the year, and favorites include a fall creek stomp and winter hike, raspberry picking, visits to the Indianapolis Museum of Art (both inside and out), a city bus trip to purchase vegetables for homemade soup, and theatre performances.

-Our music teacher comes twice a month to the classroom and leads the children in a music lesson.
-This is a very interactive and often physical lesson, in which the children learn about pitch, rhythm, tempo, and frequently play different instruments.
+Our music teacher comes twice a month and leads the class in a music lesson.
+This is a very interactive session during which the children participate through movement and learn about pitch, rhythm, and tempo and frequently have the opportunity to play different instruments.